Auslander-Reiten combinatorics and $q$-characters of representations of affine quantum groups

 \section{Introduction}

 Introduced by Drinfeld \cite{Dri86} and Jimbo \cite{Jim85} around 1985, the quantum group $U_q(\mathfrak{g})$ associated to a finite-dimensional simple Lie algebra $\mathfrak{g}$ can be viewed as a deformation of the universal enveloping algebra of $\mathfrak{g}$.
-In the early 90's, Kashiwara \cite{Kas91} and Lusztig \cite{Lus90} constructed a remarkable basis of the quantum coordinate ring $\Aqn$ (dual of the negative half $U_q(\mathfrak{n})$ arising from a triangular decomposition of $U_q(\mathfrak{g})$) called the upper global basis (in Kashiwara's terminology) or dual canonical basis (in Lusztig's terminology).
-Evaluating at $q=1$, the dual canonical basis descends to a basis of the ring of regular functions on the Lie group $N$ corresponding to $\mathfrak{n}$.
-Other remarkable bases of $\CN$ were discovered since then, for instance the dual semi-canonical basis constructed by Lusztig, or the Mirkovi\'c-Vilonen basis arising from the geometric Satake correspondence \cite{MV00}.
+In the early 90's, Lusztig \cite{Lus90} constructed a remarkable basis of the quantum coordinate ring $\Aqn$ (dual of the negative half $U_q(\mathfrak{n})$ arising from a triangular decomposition of $U_q(\mathfrak{g})$) called the dual canonical basis.
+Kashiwara \cite{Kas91} proposed an alternative construction called the upper global basis which was shown to coincide with Lusztig's dual canonical basis by Grojnowski--Lusztig \cite{grojnowski1993comparison} and Kashiwara--Saito \cite{kashiwara1997geometric}.
+Evaluating at $q=1$, the dual canonical basis descends to a basis of the ring of regular functions on the Lie group ${\bf N}$ corresponding to $\mathfrak{n}$.
+Other remarkable bases of $\CN$ were discovered since then, for instance the dual semicanonical basis constructed by Lusztig \cite{lusztig2000semicanonical}, or the Mirkovi\'c--Vilonen basis arising from the geometric Satake correspondence \cite{MV00}.
 The study of the combinatorial properties of the elements of these bases was one of the main motivations at the origin of the foundation of cluster theory by Fomin and Zelevinsky \cite{FZ02}.